AVA, Colorado River Outfitters sue government

-DENVER – A Buena Vista-based outfitter company is suing the federal government and asking a judge to bar the government from implementing a new hourly wage rule.
+DENVER – A Buena Vista outfitter company is suing the federal government and asking a judge to bar the government from implementing a new hourly wage rule.

 Arkansas Valley Adventure company, doing business under the name AVA Rafting and Zipline, filed the lawsuit Dec.
 7 in Denver at the U.S. District Court for Colorado.